Every year, the Board adopts work procedures for the Board’s work.

 The work procedures outline how the Board’s duties should be distributed, including the specific role and duties of the Chairman, instructions for the division of duties between the Board and the President and for the reporting of financial information to the Board.
 The Board has also adopted specific instructions for the Board’s committees, which are linked to the work procedures.

 The Board’s work is mainly performed within the framework of formal Board meetings and through meetings in the committees of the Board.
 In addition, regular contact is maintained between the Chairman of the Board and the CEO in order to discuss ongoing business and to ensure that the Board’s decisions are executed.

-During 2021, the Board decided on an overall financial plan and investment framework for the Group’s operations.
+During 2022, the Board resolved on an overall financial plan and investment framework for the Group’s operations.
 In addition, the Board regularly monitors the Group’s earnings and financial position and maintains continuous focus on risk related issues such as overall risk management and ongoing legal disputes and investigations.
-Furthermore, the Board regularly reviews the management’s short and long-term incentive programs to ensure that they fulfill their purpose and drive the right behaviour in the current business environment.
+The Board proposed a distribution of an ordinary dividend of SEK 6.50 per share and an extraordinary dividend of SEK 6.50 per share, which was resolved by the Annual General Meeting 2022.
+Furthermore, the Board regularly reviews the management’s short and long-term incentive programs to ensure that they fulfill their purpose and drive the right behavior in the current business environment.

 In 2022, the Board also resolved to establish a Volvo CE Transformation Committee with a specific focus on the strategic direction and transformation of the Volvo Construction Equipment business area.
 The main purpose of the committee being to ensure that Volvo Construction Equipment is successful in the transformation.